rmarkdown is a cohesive way to

 Help > Markdown Quick Reference

-The default format is an html_document
+The default format is an html_document & we can

 change this later.
 Generate the default document by clicking